 People sometimes use up to 4 tablespoons of both butter and coconut oil or MCT oils in their coffee, but I didn’t think starting with a 1/2 cup of oils was a good idea, so I went with 1 Tablespoon of each, which seems just fine.

-There is debate on the importance of the only-this-buy-from-the-official-website-kind-of-coffee and questions surrounding Mr. Asprey’s coffee claims (video w/significant profanity).
-But there is a lot of agreement on the grass-fed butter requirement, and an admission that good, old fashioned coconut oil will effectively replace the MCT oil–any MCT oil— just fine.
+There is debate on the importance of the only-this-buy-from-the-official-website-kind-of-coffee and questions surrounding Mr. Asprey’s coffee claims (link to video w/significant profanity).
+But there is a lot of agreement on the grass-fed butter requirement, and an admission that good, old fashioned coconut oil will effectively replace the MCT oil–or that you can use any MCT oil–and it works just fine.

 I wanted chocolate coffee like in the tutorial, mmmm!
-So I also tried normal cocoa powder versus a premium cocoa powder, and I’m going with the premium on that, too.
-It tasted better.
+I also tried normal cocoa powder versus a premium cocoa powder, and I’m going with the premium on that, too.
+It just tasted a lot better.
 I experimented with amounts, starting at 1/2 a cup and working my way down, settling on about 1/3 cup as ideal for my tastes.
-Adding 1/4 cup cocoa powder would be enough to give it a hint of chocolate, though, if you’re not so into it.
+Adding 1/4 cup cocoa powder would be enough to give it a hint of chocolate, though, if you’re not so into that chocolate taste, start smaller.
 Or you could add a little vanilla or other extract, depending on what flavor you like in your coffee.
-Coffee purists are welcome to disregard entirely!
+Coffee purists are welcome to disregard these additions entirely!

-Next experiment I’ll do is getting better coffee and a good coffeepot.
-Yes, I like this stuff enough I’m interested in upgrading from my $10 Family Dollar model coffeepot to something a lot more swank.
+Update: I liked this stuff enough I upgraded from my $10 Family Dollar model coffeepot to something a lot more swank and started buying better coffee.

-For this recipe, in addition to the ingredients you’ll need a blender or mixer of some sort (and high-sided bowl if you’re using an immersion blender), those 2 oz Plastic Jello Shot Cups with Lids, and an Aerolatte Wand for mixing the fats into your coffee is highly recommended.
+For this recipe, in addition to the ingredients you’ll need a blender or mixer of some sort (and high-sided bowl if you’re using an immersion blender), those 2 oz Plastic Jello Shot Cups with Lids, and an optional Aerolatte Wand for blending the fats into your coffee at serving time is highly recommended.
+But don’t skip it if you don’t have all this stuff: you can always try this with a single cup and a spoon first to see if you like it enough to warrant the extra trouble.

 Note: I updated this recipe since I realized I used too dang much cream.
 I love cream!
 I started at 2 oz. because that was the container size and that was too much.
 I suggest you start with a tablespoon-ish per cup and work your way up if that’s not enough for you, or just try out my coffee creamer instead so you can use more!